Jon Qwelane: Controversy, ambassadorship and later life

 Qwelane wrote a column in 2008 titled "Call me Names, but Gay is not Ok." in the Sunday Sun, in which he criticised the Anglican Church's permissive position on homosexuality, and praised Robert Mugabe's stance on the issue, and accused homosexuals of harming society intimating that gay marriage would ultimately legitimise bestiality.
 This resulted in a large number of complaints to the South African Human Rights Commission, which took Qwelane to the Equality Court, which, in turn, fined Qwelane, and ordered him to apologise.

 Following the end of his tenure at 702 in 2003, Qwelane had struggled to earn a regular income, but he was appointed as South Africa's ambassador to Uganda by the ANC government in 2010, He completed his four-year term in 2014. and it was implied by the Mail & Guardian that this appointment was a reward for his support for then-president Jacob Zuma.
 Qwelane's appointment raised concerns that it would fuel tensions in Uganda, which had severe penalties for homosexual conduct.

 Qwelane appealed the hate speech decision, and challenged the constitutionality of the relevant section of Promotion of Equality and Prevention of Unfair Discrimination Act (more commonly called the Equality Act), and the Supreme Court of Appeal upheld Qwelane's appeal in 2019, ordering that the law be redrafted, as it was overly-broad, and infringed on the constitutional right to freedom of expression.
-The judgment was referred to the Constitutional Court for confirmation, and a hearing was held in September 2020.
+The judgment was referred to the Constitutional Court for confirmation in Qwelane v South African Human Rights Commission, and a hearing was held in September 2020.